 Yes.
 Plug-in surge protectors alone cannot stop large electrical surges.
 Whole house surge protection provides full-system coverage.

-Most last around 3 years, depending on exposure to power surges.
+Most whole house surge protectors last around 3 years, depending on exposure to power surges.
 Regular inspection is recommended.

 Yes.
 Repeated electrical surges slowly degrade internal components, shortening appliance lifespan.